 While the manufacturing sector is old and powerful, it is open to innovation.
 Although we pretty much knew it based on our customer feedback, we did some research.
 The same article linked above states that 81% are ready to invest in digital technologies to boost productivity.
 What about a technology like ours?
 One that doesn’t need any investments but still boosts productivity?

 Thirdly, the entry barrier to the market is low.
 Everybody speaks English.
 We can do our research ourselves.
 Of course, we needed someone to establish ties with local enterprises and who better to do that than a proper Englishman?
-So we got Jason on board.
-And we’re planning to add 5 more employees already by the end of the year.
+So we got local sales engineers on board.
 But nothing gets lost in translation.
 It’s an important factor when doing your first full foreign market entry.

 How’s the Reception?